-When implementing HIV as the standard of care as a universal screening, opt-out discussions and informed refusal needs to occur consistently, and as part of sexual history taking and counseling.

-Recommending HIV testing at least once for patients between the ages of 13 and 64 is not enough.
+To eliminate stigma, clinicians must invite all patients to get tested for HIV.
+Federally qualified health centers and states with opt-out HIV testing demonstrate the high yields of universal (or routine) HIV screening, despite doubts that the costs outweigh the benefit.3 When implementing HIV as the standard of care as a universal screening, opt-out discussions and informed refusal needs to occur consistently, and as part of sexual history taking and counseling.
+Gap 3: Testing Is Insufficient Recommending HIV testing at least once for patients between the ages of 13 and 64 is not enough.
 For clinicians who work in settings where HIV testing is not the standard of care, patients' ongoing needs are not accounted for with a once in a lifetime screening recommendation.

-Screening conversations need to occur regularly (at least annually) during PCP visits.
+Recommendation 3: Increase Testing Screening conversations need to occur regularly (at least annually) during PCP visits.
 To help clinicians remember to engage in sexual history taking and overall sexual health conversations, a reminder can be added to the electronic medical record that automatically comes up on the screen.
 In this way, when clinicians are introducing a range of other preventative screenings and/or managing the health of a medically complex patient, they do not run the risk of forgetting or omitting this necessary part of the primary care visit.

-As current CDC guidelines do not provide language regarding priming conversations and counseling, there is also a gap in guidance as to how PCPs should support minoritized patient populations.

-While clinicians should rely on compassionate and nonjudgmental communication for all of their patients when discussing sexual health and HIV screening, they need to especially rely on culturally responsive communication when caring for racial, ethnic, sexual, and gender minoritized patients.
+Gap 4: Guidance Is Lacking As current CDC guidelines do not provide language regarding priming conversations and counseling, there is also a gap in guidance as to how PCPs should support minoritized patient populations.
+Recommendation 4: Support Practitioners While clinicians should rely on compassionate and nonjudgmental communication for all of their patients when discussing sexual health and HIV screening, they need to especially rely on culturally responsive communication when caring for racial, ethnic, sexual, and gender minoritized patients.
 This form of communication invites clinicians to not only consider their patients' culture but to also do so alongside the culture of medicine, the culture of racism, as well as their own culture.
 This reflexivity will allow clinicians to practice antiracist and unbiased care.
 The Two in One Model offers free CME-bearing training on practicing culturally responsive communication.

-There is currently no focus on the patient experience related to screening and counseling present in CDC guidelines.
-This gap presents ongoing concerns that such example may include patient satisfaction.

-Accountable Care Organizations must partner with clinicians and public health practitioners to identify indicators of quality care for patient engagement.
-One
+Gap 5: Patients Are Disengaged There is currently no focus on the patient experience related to screening and counseling present in CDC guidelines.
+This gap presents ongoing concerns that emerging policy guidance may continue to perpetuate structural inequities that contribute to health disparities.
+Recommendation 5: Focus on Patients Accountable Care Organizations must partner with clinicians and public health practitioners to identify indicators of quality care for patient engagement.
+One such example may include patient satisfaction.